Our verdict

 A grip that has everything covered

-Another expert happily declares that the Nike LeBron 20 is the "best gripping shoe of the year."
-He adds that it's the non-uniform pattern on the outsole that helps the shoe grab the floor in a lot of different directions.
+We can attest that the non-uniform pattern on the outsole helps the shoe grab the floor in a lot of different directions.

-In our own durability tests, we actually found that the Nike LeBron 20 could work for occasional outdoor use.
+In our durability tests, we actually found that the Nike LeBron 20 could work for occasional outdoor use.
 The thickness of its rubber outsole (3.7 mm) is right at the average of basketball shoes (3.8 mm).

 And when measuring the density of this rubber compound with a durometer, we found that the LeBron 20 is 4% firmer than average.
 Harder rubbers are less prone to fast abrasion compared to softer ones.
 This is another reason why this Nike shoe may not wear out that fast on an outdoor court.